HuangLab-SYSU/block-emulator/README.md

 ## Taotao Li

-Taotao Li is a postdoctoral researcher at the School of Software Engineering, Sun Yat-sen University, received his Ph.D. in cyberspace security from the Institute of Information Engineering, Chinese Academy of Sciences in 2022.
+Taotao Li is a postdoctoral researcher at the School of Software Engineering, Sun Yat-sen University.
+He received his Ph.D. in cyberspace security from the Institute of Information Engineering, Chinese Academy of Sciences in 2022.
 The main research interests include blockchain theory and technology application, and the application of cryptography, including sidechain technology, cross-chain protocol, lightweight blockchain, and the application of cryptographic tools in blockchain.
 He participated in the development of BlockEmulator.

 ## Xiaofei Luo